 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a term used to describe a feeling of being off balance or unsteady.
+is a feeling of being off balance or unsteady.
 Common causes of dizziness are an inner ear fluid imbalance or a lack of oxygen in your blood.
-Your dizziness may be acute (lasts 3 days or less) or chronic (lasts longer than 3 days).
+Dizziness may be acute (lasts 3 days or less) or chronic (lasts longer than 3 days).
 You may have dizzy spells that last from seconds to a few hours.

 - A feeling that your surroundings are moving even though you are standing still

 - Ringing in your ears or hearing loss

 - Double vision or eye movements you cannot control